This post contains collections of products that I personally recommend (it may contain affiliate links).

 My take on the classic turkey shaped appetizer dish incorporates lots of veggies to make it so colorful and fresh.
-It’s a fun and festive way to start off your Thanksgiving celebration!
+It’s a fun and fresh way to start off your Thanksgiving celebration!
 You know how much I love making festive boards, so be sure to check out my other Turkey Day ideas, like my Cheesegiving Meal Board, Thanksgiving Cheese and Dessert Board, and Thanksgiving Kids Snack Board.

 What’s On This Turkey Board?

 Here’s how I put together this adorable turkey shaped appetizer board:

 - Start with your dip.
 I used a basic sour cream dip.
 Anything would work well here, especially if it’s a white dip.

 - Place the dip bowl in the middle, bottom half of your board.

 - Make the tail feathers.
 I cut multicolored carrots, mini bell peppers, and green snap peas in half lengthwise.
 Then laid them all out, fanned beautifully alternating colors, so that the flat side is up.

 - Add purple cauliflower florets where the bowl meets the tail feathers.
 This creates a fun texture and pop of color.